 If you are only writing for fun, the script format isn’t a big deal, right?
 Wrong.
 Using the standard format matters, because it will make filming easier.
 It will also look more impressive and you will have all of the tools and knowledge you need to write every part of a script.

 But it’s not necessary.
 You can quite happily get along without it, especially if you’re making a short and small production between friends.
-You can write well without it (especially if you are going to make a film in your own backyard with an iPhone).
+You can write well without it (especially if you are going to make a short film in your backyard with your phone).
 So, why bother?

 Well, several reasons: